Check our list below to see if your question has already been answered.

 Or email us at email@example.com

-Tunings in metropolitan Auckland cost $160 inc GST.
-There are additional travel charges for pitch raising (often necessary if pianos have not been tuned regularly) and tuning in out-lying suburbs.
+Tuning in metropolitan Auckland costs $180 inc GST.
+There are additional travel charges for pitch raising, typically $ 60 (often necessary if pianos have not been tuned regularly) and tuning in out-lying suburbs.

 A stable environment is best for your piano.
 Frequent moves and extremes of humidity and/or temperature will make tunings unstable and can permanently damage some components of your piano.
 Excessive humidity can swell timber and felt, causing sluggish mechanisms and keys which stick.
 Excessive dryness will split timber, break glue joints and cause loose, noisy mechanisms.

 Avoid: damp, draughts, direct sunlight, windows and doors, close proximity to fires, heaters, central heating vents, underfloor heating and radiators.
 A Dampp-Chaser®, Piano Life Saver System can help create a stable environment for your piano.
 Having your piano in a poor position or environment will cause problems, tuning instability and, may void a warranty.

 Do not attempt to move the piano yourself.
 The risk of injuring yourself and damaging the piano is simply too great.
 We strongly recommend: